 To Emoji or Not to Emoji

-Now that you know which emojis mean what, and how to use them when, it’s up to you to take matters into your own hands.
+Now that you know which flirty emoji means what, and how to use them when it’s up to you to take matters into your own hands.
 A smiley face here and there probably won’t cost you a first date, but the next time you go to send a heart, think to yourself whether or not you want to risk sending the wrong message.
 You might want to save it for after you meet in person to let them know how much you enjoyed the pizza you got together.
 Because every relationship and conversation is different, “to emoji or not to emoji” is the question that you’ll need to answer yourself.